 The Myanmar ICT for Development Organization (MIDO) works to promote technology for social change in Myanmar and to promote media and digital literacy through a range of programs.

 As Build Peace Fellows, MIDO designed and launched a Facebook chatbot to further promote media literacy in Myanmar.
 In a context where low media literacy is closely tied to intercommunal conflict and misinformation contributes to increasing polarisation and division, MIDO’s chatbot provides invaluable content, particularly as Myanmar prepares for elections in 2020.
 The chatbot provides users with three functions: a selection of five media literacy modules, a set of quizzes to match those modules and the option to submit a piece of news for fact-checking by the MIDO team.
 During a pilot from August – October 2019, the chatbot reached 768 unique users.
-The public launch took place in November 2019, and MIDO are continuing to promote and gather feedback on the chatbot, in order to iterate and scale the product in the coming year.
+The public launch took place in November 2019, and MIDO is continuing to promote and gather feedback on the chatbot, in order to iterate and scale the product in the coming year.
 They have secured funds to continue to maintain the chatbot.

 SEED for Myanmar